NikyMartin/EPNM_API/Get_TerminationPoints/readme.md

-Those two examples can be used to retrieve termination points
+Those two examples can be used to retrieve termination points FDNs

-**getTP.py** returns all termination points from __all__ devices and prints to terminal output
+**getTP.py** returns all termination points FDNs from __all__ devices and prints to terminal output

 **getTP_byNode.py** returns all termination points FDNs for a given device and prints to terminal output